 SUSE partners with Intel and SAP to accelerate IT transformation

 SUSE announced support for Intel Optane DC persistent memory with SAP HANA.
-Running on SUSE Linux Enterprise Server for SAP Applications, SAP HANA users can now supposedly take advantage of high-capacity Intel Optane DC persistent memory in the data centre.
+Running on SUSE Linux Enterprise Server for SAP Applications, SAP HANA users can now supposedly take advantage of high-capacity Intel Optane DC persistent memory in the data center.

 Users can optimise their workloads by moving and maintaining larger amounts of data closer to the processor and minimising the higher latency of fetching data from system storage during maintenance.